 - In large mixing bowl, beat sugar, oil, eggs, and vanilla until well blended.
 Add sour cream and beat until well blended.

-- Add dry ingredients and mix just until combine.
+- Add dry ingredients and mix just until combined.
 Mix in zucchini, chocolate chips coated in 2 tablespoons flour, and dried fruit.

 - Divide batter between pans.
 Bake half size bundts for 35 minutes; full size bundt for 50-60 minutes or until a toothpick comes out clean.